ArcticMC/Scenarios/descriptions.md

 > Whenever you mine a different type of block, you will be rewarded with 1 gold ingot.

 ### Blood Brothers (H) (Teams of 2 only!)
-> Whenever you eat a gap, head, or health potion, it will your teammate instead of you.
+> Whenever you eat a gap, head, or health potion, it will heal your teammate instead of you.

 ### Blood Cycle (H)
 > Every 10 minutes the Blood cycle will target an ore that you that has a chance to make you lose lose half a heart.
 The cycle of ores is random and it includes the following: Coal, Iron, Gold, Redstone, Lapis, Emerald, and Diamond.
 If you're lucky, the game will have a "no ore," meaning that no ores will do half a heart to you.